 - Keep this leaflet.
-You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you only.
-Do not pass it on to other.
-It may harm them, even if their signs of illness are the same as yours. - If you get any side effects, talk to your doctor or pharmacist.
+You may need to read it again. - Ask your pharmacist if you need more information or advice. - If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-See section 4.
+See section 4. - You must talk to a doctor if you do not feel better or if you feel worse.

-What is in this leaflet
+What is in this leaflet:

-- 1. What medicinal oxygen is and what it is used for - 2.
-What you need to know before you use medicinal oxygen - 3.
-How to use medicinal oxygen - 4.
-Possible side effects - 5.
-How to store medicinal oxygen - 6.
-Contents of the pack and other information
+- What medicinal oxygen is and what it is used for

+- What you need to know before you use medicinal oxygen

+- 3. How to use medicinal oxygen

+- 4. Possible side effects

+- 5. How to store medicinal oxygen

+- Contents of the pack and other information

-The full name of this medicine is Medical Oxygen 100% medicinal gas, compressed.
+The full name of this medicine is Medical Oxygen 100% Medicinal gas, compressed.
 For ease of reference it will be referred to as medicinal oxygen throughout the leaflet.